TrantorMind/ET4/journal/from-legacy-application-to-serverless-with-eventbridge.md

 ---
 date: 2020-11-14
-title: From Legacy Application to Serverless With EventBridge
+title: Migration to Cloud
-excerpt: From Legacy Application to Serverless With EventBridge
+excerpt: From legacy migration to Cloud Adoption Framework
 author: ''

 ---